zkj201607295/CNN-GNN/README.md

 ```

 ## Graph classification on real-world datasets (./NodeClassification)
-We evaluate the performance of GraU-Net against the competitors on 8 real-world datasets.
+We evaluate the performance of GraU-Net against the competitors on 8 real-world datasets.(DD, PROTEINS, NCI1, MUTAG, COLLAB, REDDIT-IMDB, IMDB-BINARY, IMDB-MULTI)
+    -

 ### Datasets
 We provide the datasets in the folder './GraphClassification/data' and you can run the code directly, or you can choose not to download the datasets('./GraphClassification/data') here.
 The code will automatically build the datasets through the data loader of Pytorch Geometric.